Anatomy of the simplest renormalon

 \subsection{Trans-series for the ground state energy}

 Perhaps the most significant bonus of working at the non-perturbative large $N$ vacuum is that, order by order in $1/N$, one obtains actual {\it functions} of the coupling constant (after regularization), and not just formal power series.
 In particular, $\CE^r_{(1)}(\gamma)$, as defined by the integral expression (\ref{ex-res}), is a perfectly well-defined function of $\gamma$.
-It can be easily expanded in a series in $z$ around $z=0$, as noted in \cite{marco}, leading to a convergent series.
+It is plotted in \figref{exve-fig} as a function of $\gamma$, and it can be easily expanded in a series in $z$ around $z=0$, as noted in \cite{marco}, leading to a convergent series.
 In the theory with a positive squared mass, this series is an expansion in $g/m^2$, and it is a {\it bona fide} perturbative expansion.
 However, in the theory with a negative squared mass considered in this paper, $z$ is exponentially large.
 It can be easily checked that, in fact, the regime of small $z$ is never realized when $\gamma>0$, and in particular it is unrelated to the conventional perturbative regime.
 We then have to study the behavior of $\CE^r_{(1)}(\gamma)$ when $\gamma$ is very small and $z \gg 1$.

 Although the expression (\ref{ex-res}) was obtained around the non-perturbative large $N$ vacuum, which is very different from the perturbative vacuum considered in section \ref{pert-subsec}, one expects that the asymptotic expansion of the function (\ref{ex-res}) for small $\gamma$ is given by the perturbative series (\ref{e1-series}), i.e. \be \CE^r_{(1)}(\gamma) \sim \mathfrak{E}_{(1)}(\gamma), \quad \gamma \to 0. \ee A similar relationship can be found for the self-energies in e.g. the nonlinear sigma model and the Gross--Neveu models: the asymptotic expansion of the functions obtained in the non-perturbative vacua agree with the conventional perturbative expansion, up to a change of scheme.
 This was first argued in \cite{cr-dr} and later established with Mellin transform techniques in \cite{bbk} for the non-linear sigma model.
 It was recently verified in detail in \cite{mm-trans} in the case of the Gross--Neveu model.
-The method used in \cite{bbk} makes it possible to obtain as well the explicit trans-series of non-perturbative corrections, realizing explicitly in this way the renormalons as ``smoking guns" of non-perturbative physics in the perturbative series.
+The method used in \cite{bbk} makes it possible to obtain as well the explicit trans-series of non-perturbative corrections, realizing explicitly in this way the renormalons as signals of non-perturbative physics in the perturbative series.